India's Infosys rides early recovery wave

-DAVOS, Switzerland (Reuters) - India's Infosys Technologies (INFY.BO: Quote) finds itself in a sweet spot as recovery hopes take hold, with customers showing a new urgency to outsource operations, its chief executive said on Wednesday.
+DAVOS, Switzerland (Reuters) - India's Infosys Technologies (INFY.BO) finds itself in a sweet spot as recovery hopes take hold, with customers showing a new urgency to outsource operations, its chief executive said on Wednesday.

 India's No. 2 outsourcer was hit hard early in the downturn, reflecting its heavy exposure to the United States and financial services.
 But it is now coming out of the trough ahead of many other international companies.